hichemck/german_temperature_data/README.md

-# German Temperature Data Preprocessing and Applying Haversine Calcuation to Impute Missing Values
+# German Temperature Data Processing and Applying Haversine Calcuation to Impute Missing Values

 ## Task
 In this project I have been working with temperature data from